Siebix1/HydrOptiFrame/README.md

 Testing

-To test the script change the parameters of your pulse (field strength, duration, etc) in Modules/constants.py and run HydrOptiFrame.py.
+To test the script change the parameters of your pulse and run main.py.
 It will start to optimize a pulse and display the best pulse found at the end.
+You can also use the UI with streamlit to get a browser tab that allows you to run optimizations and see the results

 Citation